alumina-lang/alumina/MISSING.md

     - this is now especially an issue with `when` expressions which do tentative mono during proto bound checking
     - This is a big problem, unfortunately there is no easy solution with the current `mono` architecture
 - statics in function scope
-- unqualified types gaps:
-  - unqualified string in if/else does not coerce to a slice
-  - probably other places too, since it's very ad-hoc
 - "any/don't care" in protocol bounds.
 Especially for things like `Hashable` and `Formattable`, it would be great if users didn't need to introduce a new generic parameter for the hasher and formatter (since that complicates type inference).
   - Alternatively, allow pre-monomorphized types to be used as protocol bounds
   - This could be solved by `infer`.
 It needs to do the same thing as `check_protocol_bounds` - go through all the AST methods of the protocol in the bound and IR method of the type in the slot and match the slots on all of them.
 It's quite a lot of work and also `infer` will probably need to start looping until no more changes are made (e.g. in nested protocol bounds), but it would be quite awesome.
 By doing that, protocols would actually start *helping* type inference instead of making it harder.
-- How does `Equatable` and `Comparable` work for pointers?
-Autoref makes this quite complicated...
-Maybe it's better to simply not have that.
-  - It will not work for pointers.
-It's OK.
 - Some limited pattern matching in macros (optional arguments)
 - Local items (functions, structs defined in linear scopes) that bind ambient generic parameters
   - Right now there is not even a good error message to say that this is not supported, just a cryptic "unbound placeholder" during mono